 Addressing over 50 professionals who came to celebrate the opening of the centre, Rob Larkman, chief executive of The Whittington Hospital, said, "This is a great day for us.
 For many years, we have had a reputation for excellence in training.
-The new suite, which contains some impressive equipment, demonstrates
+The new suite, which contains some impressive equipment, demonstrates our commitment to simulation, to quality and to innovation."

-Dr Nick Harper, The Whittington's director of simulation, added, "Anaesthetists have been using simulation for some time.
+Dr Nick Harper, The Whittington's director of simulation. added.
+"Anaesthetists have been using simulation for some time.
 We are eager to provide better training for doctors, midwives, nurses and clinicians.
-With the funding that we have received from the London Deanery, we can now embed simulation training within the curriculum to enable teams to practise common and uncommon procedures such as cardiac arrest, trauma, lumber punctures, laparoscopic surgical techniques and so on.
+With the funding that we have received from the London Deanery, we can now embed simulation training within the curriculum to enable teams to practise common and uncommon procedures such as cardiac arrest, trauma, lumber punctures. laparoscopic surgical techniques and so on.
 Using simulation, we can help improve the management of a wide range of complex situations."